vasee80/FireBaseFileUploadApp/README.md

-# FireBaseFileUploadApp
-Upload files to firebase storage and view those files
+# Document Management Mobile Application
+Uploading and storing files from mobile device.
+* Firebase cloud storage used for storing files.